UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 Where $h_i(\cdot)$ are the mean basis functions and $\theta_i$ the corresponding regression coefficient.
 For computational efficiency, the basis functions $h_i(\cdot)$ are common between points that belong to the same QoI and only the coefficients $\theta_i$ can vary.
 The elements of the correlation matrix $\boldsymbol{R}$ in (Eq. \ref{eq:Gasp}), are the values of a chosen correlation function between observation vectors $\boldsymbol{x_i}, \boldsymbol{x_j}$:

 Where $c_k$ is the output of the correlation function for the $k^{th}$ coordinate of the two input vectors.
 There are many options for correlation functions and here we use the rational quadratic kernel, which is created by adding squared exponential kernels across different length scales because it would capture some of the multiscale effects of the DNS.
-Other kernels failed, as discussed later.
 Overall, the unknown parameters in the GP formulation include the regression coefficients $\theta$, the variance $\sigma^2$, and the range parameters from the kernel as a vector $\boldsymbol{\gamma}$.
 In this formulation, the marginal likelihood function after integrating out ($\theta, \sigma^2$) becomes:

 Where $S^2 = (\boldsymbol{y^d})^T\boldsymbol{Q}\boldsymbol{y^d}$, $\boldsymbol{Q} = \boldsymbol{R}^{-1}\boldsymbol{P}$, and $\boldsymbol{P} = \boldsymbol{I_n}-\boldsymbol{h}(\boldsymbol{x^d}) [\boldsymbol{h}^T(\boldsymbol{x^d})\boldsymbol{R}^{-1}\boldsymbol{h}(\boldsymbol{x^d})]^{-1}\boldsymbol{h}^T(\boldsymbol{x^d})\boldsymbol{R}^{-1}$. $\boldsymbol{I_n}$ is the identity matrix of size $n=64$, which is equal to the number of simulation runs.
 The range parameters $\gamma$ are then estimated by the modes of the marginal joint posterior distribution: